-ViewPoint Gallery is an artist-run co-operative.
-They present a dynamic approach to the display of photography with a mixture of solo and group exhibitions.
-The Gallery displays continually work by all its members and showcases individual members through solo exhibitions, accompanied by artist talks, and presentations.
-In addition to the solo shows, there are guest exhibitions.
-Since its founding, ViewPoint Gallery has hosted over 180 exhibitions, bringing the finest of Nova Scotia’s photography to tens of thousands of visitors.
-In January 2008, ViewPoint moved to its current location at 1272 Barrington Street, in downtown Halifax.
-This location moved ViewPoint Gallery to a street level, storefront location, near the centre of Halifax’s busy downtown.
-With the new location came an expansion of its operations including open print reviews, guest speakers, and a partnership with PhotoWorkshops to provide educational classes within the gallery’s new space.
+ViewPoint Gallery is an artist-run co-operative dedicated to inspiring, engaging, educating, and promoting the art of photography.
+It presents a dynamic approach to the display of photography with a mixture of solo and group exhibitions.
+The gallery displays continually work by its members and showcases individual members through solo exhibitions, accompanied by artist talks, presentations, and other events.
+There are one guest exhibition and several group exhibitions shown each year.
+Since its founding in 2000, ViewPoint Gallery has hosted over 230 exhibitions, bringing the finest of Nova Scotia’s photography to tens of thousands of visitors.
+The gallery regularly presents Open Print Reviews and Guest Speakers, and a partnership with PhotoWorkshops.ca to provide educational classes.

 For more information, contact firstname.lastname@example.org.

 The Society of Canadian Artists announces a call for entry for their annual 52nd International Open Juried Exhibition.
 This exhibition will be held at the Papermill Art Gallery, Todmorden Mills, in Toronto, ON from August 10 to September 8, 2020.

 We continue to live in uncertain times.
 Currently, there is no guarantee that the Papermill Gallery will be open on these dates.
 The Society of Canadian Artists remains confident, but may have to modify this show to a virtual exhibition on their website.
 Prizes will be awarded as committed.
 The show will be on the website for 3 months.
 However and in this situation, works would only be available for sale through the artist.

 - Mary Pratt Crystal Award: $1,000 and Crystal Bowl